-The receipt should have the charity’s name and registration number, number, date, serial number, amount donated, donor’s name, behalf of the organization.
+The receipt should have the charity’s name and registration number, date, serial number, amount donated, donor’s name, and be signed on behalf of the organization.

 The receipts also should have the website address of the Canada Revenue Agency www.cra-arc.gc.ca/charities.
 Anyone can look up information on this website about charities in general, or any specific registered charity.

 If paper filing your income tax return, you need to include your receipts.
 If electronically filing, save your receipts in case CRA asks for them later.